 This developed into the slip-on style Penny Loafer so popular today with both men and women, but it went through various iterations along the way, including at the hands of the high-end fashion house, Gucci.

 Today the Loafer certainly isn’t the footwear of choice for fisherman, but they are much loved by fashionistas the whole world over for being comfortable ladies shoes, somewhat sensible, but always an elegant piece of modern footwear.
 It lends itself to quite a preppy look, and it works great with a tailored suit, a pair of chinos or smart jeans, but also with a pencil skirt for a thoroughly modern work outfit.

 The slip-on dress shoe was also incredibly popular with the British and European aristocracy who used it as a sophisticated and elegant lounge shoe.
 They had versions with decorative hardware detailing, like gold buckles and all kinds of ornamental and flamboyant attachments or embellishments.

 Let’s look at some of the different types of Loafers available.

-There are many different forms of slip-ons, the Loafer or Penny Loafer being just one of them.
+There are many different forms of slip-on’s, the Loafer or Penny Loafer being just one of them.
 The other trendy style for women is the Moccasin.
-This is derived from North American culture, rather than Scandinavia, and was historically used as a practical hunting shoe.
+They are derived from North American culture, rather than Scandinavia, and was historically used as a practical hunting shoe.